Wanna Stay Out of These?

 Ok so here we are on the green and we have looked this putt over extensively from every angle.
 Time to pick a spot out.
 Huh?
 Just pay attention!
 You want to pick a spot on the green about dime size to start (this should get smaller as you improve, but a good start here).
 This is the spot in the line of your putt about 1 to 2 feet in front of your ball on the intended path you have picked that you want your ball to follow right down into the hole.

-The reason I choose a spot about 2 feet in front of my ball is simple.
+The reason I choose a spot about 1-2 feet in front of my ball is simple.
 If you hit it near perfect and you chose the correct speed then it will fall right into the hole.
 Remember there are variances so it DOES NOT have to be a perfect putt to go in.
-Why do I use a spot at 3 feet?
+Why do I use a spot at 1-2 feet?
 Well even you can make a 3 footer!!!
-And if you split that 3 feet you have 18 inches, which if a perfect putt goes by the hole 12-15 inches, then if you are anywhere near the proper speed and your putt doesn’t go in well you will be left with one you WILL MAKE!
+And if you split that 3 feet you have 18 inches, which if a perfect putt goes by the hole 12-15 inches, then if you are anywhere near the proper speed and your putt doesn’t go in well you will be left with YOUR LAG PUTT results -one that you WILL MAKE!

 That in and of itself should be enough to relax you.
 Whew…